Jacob Collard

 • LING 1101: Introduction to Linguistics (Fall 2017; Cornell University) — with Professor Miloje Despic

-• LING 4424: Computational Linguistics (Spring 2017; Cornell University) — with Professor John hale
+• LING 4424: Computational Linguistics (Spring 2017; Cornell University) — with Professor John Hale

 • LING 1100-103: Endangered Languages (Fall 2016; Cornell University)